 That’s when I am telling you to turn the NEWS back on and realize we are NOT the same.
 Made of equal matter, similar prepositioned in mobility and limited by genes and gravity – but certainly not the similar when acting outside human compassion towards others.

 “Brain foods” are obtained from eating high protein such as meat, dairy, avocados, soy products, and certain nuts and seeds.
 What makes them ideal for mental health is their high content of phenylalanine that through proper combination and digestion convert into tyrosine (another amino acid) used in protein synthesis.
-For the few I lost above: A healthy brain needs cottage cheese, avocado, lentils, chick peas, seaweed, pumpkin and sesame seeds.
+For the few I lost above: A healthy brain needs cottage cheese, avocado, lentils, chick peas, seaweed, pumpkin, non-heated coconut fat, cold pressed oils and sesame seeds.
 For the lesser vegetarian there is lots of phenylalanine in meat, fish, eggs and butter!